7 Steps to A Successful Waitlist Letter

 The waitlist letter is your last chance to show “demonstrated interest” and maybe get on the admit list if enough students don’t accept.
 In fact, some colleges are notorious for accepting fewer students than they need and then filling up their freshman class with the waitlist (this way, they place higher on the US News & World rankings…shady, I know).
 So you may have a better shot than you think.
 At the very least, you’ll know you’ve done everything you could.

-According to the Boston Globe in 2021, more students will be added to waitlists — and accepted from waitlists — because colleges are less certain than ever about filling their freshman classes.
+According to the Boston Globe, more students will be added to waitlists — and accepted from waitlists — because colleges are less certain than ever about filling their freshman classes.

 Colleges are reluctant to disclose how long their wait lists are, but many acknowledged they have grown.
 The lists give schools greater flexibility, which they may need if admitted students opt out because of the pandemic, the cost of attendance, concerns about campus living, or a better offer.